sofianeazogagh/oblivious_unlearning/src/comp_free/README.md

 If you run `cargo test --release -- --nocapture test_leaves_update_multiple_samples`, it is a test that will generate a random tree and multiple samples, then update the leaves of the tree with the classes of the samples.

+If you run `cargo test --release -- --nocapture test_train_forest`, it is a test that will generate a random forest and train it on the iris dataset.
+It is not parallelized so you can see live the training of the forest.
+But it can be parallelized by changing the number of threads in the `ThreadPoolBuilder`.

 ## Directory Structure

 ```